FrameQuant: Flexible Low-Bit Quantization for Transformers: Experiments

 \subsection{Results on Language Models}

 In this experiment, we evaluate the perplexity of quantized models from the OPT \cite{zhang2022opt} and Llama2 \cite{touvron2023llama} family on two datasets - WikiText2 \cite{merity2017pointer} and C4 \cite{JMLR:v21:20-074}.
 Figure \ref{fig:perplexity OPT} shows the perplexity of models from the OPT family as the size is increased.
 We see that FrameQuant at $1\times$ redundancy performs better than all other quantization methods.
 With a redundancy factor of $1.1\times$, FrameQuant reduces the performance gap with the full precision models as suggested by the theory.
 We see similar results for models from the Llama2 family as well.
 We also finetuned the Llama2-7B model quantized by various methods on diverse downstream tasks and observed a maximum accuracy boost of $41\%$ by FrameQuant at $r=1.1\times$ compared to vanilla GPTQ.
-Table \ref{tab:llm_wt2_ppl} summarizes the perplexity of all the models under consideration on the WikiText2 \cite{merity2017pointer} dataset.
-Appendix \S\ref{sec: more exp on llms} provides all results on downstream tasks and additional datasets.
+Table \ref{tab:llm_wt2_ppl} summarizes the perplexity of all the models on the WikiText2 \cite{merity2017pointer} dataset.
+Results on downstream tasks/additional datasets is in Appendix \S\ref{sec: more exp on llms}.